luisDDmayorga/NHL_Final_Project/README.md

 - R2 - 0.86
 - MSE - 0.0038
 - RMSE - 0.062
-This means that for a whole season, my predictions are wrong in just about 0.3 points per team - which is really good
+This means that for a whole season, my predictions are wrong in just about 0.3 points per team - which is really good.

-**PlayOffs prediction:** The best model was _Model 1_ - Linear Regression Model.
+**Player Performance prediction:** The best model was _Model 1_ - Linear Regression Model.
 With it, my predictions have the following socores:
 - R2 - 0.70
 - MSE - 0.023
 - RMSE - 0.15
-This means that for a whole season, my predictions are wrong in just about 1.9 points per player - which is really good
+This means that for a whole season, my predictions are wrong in just about 1.9 points per player - which is really good.